Skip to content ↓

 Story Sacks

-Please continue to enjoy these wonderful literacy resource.
+Please continue to enjoy these wonderful literacy resources.
 The sacks will come home on a Monday and will need to be returned on the Friday of that week.
 It is really important that they are returned on time so that there are enough sacks to send out again to each child on the following Monday.
 These sacks have taken a huge amount of time and care to put together, and we are so grateful to all the families and staff members who have helped to make this project possible.
 Please, please can we ask that you take care of these story sacks, so that they can be enjoyed for many years to come!
 A photograph is included inside each bag; please use this to ensure that all of the contents are back in the bag before returning it to school.

 Any lost or damaged contents will need to be replaced or paid for.